luobohaohao/data-2/index.md

 ![image](https://user-images.githubusercontent.com/30916036/129544958-caced60d-7631-4cb8-b2aa-077bbd63de95.png)

 2. Where is the best place to live in Seattle
-I can see the big diffence between neighbourhood.
+- I can see the big difference between neighbourhood.
 ![image](https://user-images.githubusercontent.com/30916036/129546727-215b1f65-d48a-4604-a552-79ca79524111.png)

 3. What impact on price